jasonkneen/TiCons-CLI/README.md

 ## Quick Start
 TiCons can be used both as CLI and CommonJS module.

-### Smart defaults
-If the `outputDir` (`-d`) contains a project, *TiCons* will figure out lots of smart defaults, like if the project is Alloy or not, if it is locked to a single orientation and what platforms are targeted.
-Use the `trace` (`-t`) option to see what exact configuration is used.

 ### CLI
-Hit `ticons -h` for full usage, but this will cover 80%:
+Hit `ticons -h` for full usage, but thanks to [Smart Defaults](#smart-defaults) this will work in most cases:

-- Detect if the CWD contains a classic or Alloy project and generate icons for all `tiapp.xml` deployment targets, based on `iphone/iTunesArtwork@2x`:
+- Detects if the CWD contains a classic or Alloy project, what platforms are targeted and then generates required icons using `iphone/iTunesArtwork@2x` as input:

      ```
      ~/myproject $ ticons icons
      ```

-- Output iPad and Android icons to a classic folder structure under `foo`, using `icon.png` as the input:
+- Detects if the CWD contains a classic or Alloy project, what platforms are targeted, if the app is locked to one orientation and then generates required splashes using `iphone/Default@2x.png` as input.
+If Android is targetted, 9-Patch images will be generated and the required `theme.xml` created for you if missing.

      ```
-     ~ ticons icons icon.png -d foo -p ipad,android -c
-     ```

-- Detect if the CWD contains a classic or Alloy project and generate splashes for all `tiapp.xml` deployment targets, based on `iphone/Default@2x.png`:

-     ```
      ~/myproject ticons splashes
      ```

-- Output iPad and Android icons to a classic folder structure under `foo`, using `icon.png` as the input:

-     ```
-     ~ ticons splashes splash.png -d foo -p ipad,android -c
-     ```

-    **TIP:** For best results use a 2048x2048 PNG with the main artwork in the center 1024x1024 pixels so it crops nice for all dimensions and orientations.
+You can specify diferent input (`ticons icons myIcon.png`) and options to override the defaults for fine-tune the results to your liking.

 ### Module
 For the module use the full option names as properties in the first argument.
 Specify a callback that accepts an error and result as the second argument.